Tilsit Cheese: From Prussia to Switzerland (aka Tilsiter)

 Tilsit cheese takes its name from the town of Tilsit, now known as Sovetsk, in modern-day Russia.
 The cheese’s origins date back to the 19th century when Swiss immigrants who had settled in Tilsit attempted to recreate their beloved Swiss cheeses.
 The story begins with Swiss cheesemakers, likely from the Emmental or Gruyère regions, who brought their cheesemaking knowledge to East Prussia (the Tilsit region).
 However, the local climate, geography, and milk supply were different from those of Switzerland.
 Hence, the cheese they were trying to replicate didn’t quite turn out as planned.

 Instead, they accidentally created something new.
 The moisture and bacterial cultures unique to the Tilsit region transformed their Swiss-style cheese into something different.
-The result was a semi-hard cheese with a mild to pungent flavor, depending on how long it aged.
+The result was a semi-hard cheese with a mild to pungent flavour, depending on how long it aged.
 Thus, Tilsit cheese was born out of serendipity and adaptation, a product of new conditions and local influences.

 Tilsit Cheese Varieties